ALaks96/signalML/README.md

 Once the push is finished (can take a while depending on your bandwidth and size of image), you should see it in the repositories menu in Services in your ACR.

-To check that it works, click on the 3 dots next to the version of your repository and click 'run instance'.
+To check that it works, click on the ellipsis next to the version of your repository and click 'run instance'.
 This will create an Azure Container Instance of your image.
 Fill in a name and configure the port to 5000 for example.
 After the deployment is done, go the resource and in the overview you should have the IP of your instance.
 To interact with it, use the same `curl` instructions as above but replacing localhost with the IP of your instance and set the port to 5000\.
 This should ensure it would work on any platform.